dddrrreee/cs140e-20win/labs/4-uart/README.md

 Show that:
    1. `uart/hello` works using your `uart`.
-   2. Your bootloader works just using your `uart.o` and the libpi.
+   2. Your bootloader works just using your `uart.o` and the libpi (see `bootloader/`).
    3.  `hello.fake` using your `uart.c` gives the same hash as everyone else.
 Note, there are multiple ways to do same thing, so maybe do the first one as a way to resolve ambiguity.

+   4. Check that after you put your `uart.c` in `libpi` that your tracing lab from last time gives the same hash as everyone.
+      Note: you should be able just compie and run!
+To get the cksum:
+      `pi-install hello.bin |& grep TRACE | cksum`.

-   4. Your software UART can reliably print and echo text between the pi and your laptop.
+   5. Your software UART can reliably print and echo text between the pi and your laptop.

 For your homework, your `uart.c` code should make it clear why you did